koenraijer/arxivcollector/README.md

 ### Class: arXivCollector

-This class is used to scrape metadata from the arXiv website and save it in either BibTeX or CSV format.
+This class is used to collect metadata from the arXiv website and save it in either BibTeX or CSV format.

 #### `__init__(self, user_agent, num_abstracts, arxiv_doi_prefix, default_item_type, verbose, mode) -> None`